codingforce/poolr/README.md

 ### idle

-poolr will emit `idle` when the last task in the queue exists.
+poolr will emit `idle` after the last task in the queue has finshed.

 ## License